MSCDA: Multi-level Semantic-guided Contrast Improves Unsupervised Domain Adaptation for Breast MRI Segmentation in Small Datasets: Introduction

 Recent advances in UDA methods have enabled its application to medical images by transferring the knowledge from the source domain to the target domain (\cite{da_stmed_2019,da_st_dart_2019,cl_margin_2022,cl_semimri_2020}).
 For instance, adversarial learning (e.g. Cycle-GAN) adopts the discriminator to align the distribution in the latent feature space (\cite{da_pnpadanet_2018,da_cycada_2018}) or label space (\cite{da_output_2018}).
-In practice, these methods suffer from training instability and model collapse (\cite{cyclegan_2017}).
-Self-training (\cite{da_mt_2017,da_stmed_2019}) is another promising method which combines entropy minimizing (\cite{da_advent_2019}), pseudo-label denoising (\cite{da_proto_2021}), adversarial learning (\cite{da_st_dart_2019}), generative methods (\cite{da_mtuda_2021}) or contrastive learning (\cite{da_uscl_st_2022,cl_margin_2022,cl_semimri_2020}).
-More recently, incorporating self-training with complementary contrastive learning shows remarkable performance improvement by utilizing the ground truth and pseudo labels as supervised semantic signals to guide the training.
+Self-training (\cite{da_mt_2017,da_stmed_2019}) is another promising method which combines entropy minimization (\cite{da_advent_2019}), pseudo-label denoising (\cite{da_proto_2021}) or adversarial learning (\cite{da_st_dart_2019}).
+More recently, incorporating self-training with complementary contrastive learning shows remarkable performance improvement by utilizing the ground truth and pseudo labels as supervised semantic signals to guide the training (\cite{da_uscl_st_2022,cl_margin_2022,cl_semimri_2020}).